jrasmusson/ios-professional-course/Bankey/12-Networking/README.md

 - Saw how to use `Result` type
 - Re-inforced the importance of updating the UI on the main thread
 - Added unit tests for JSON parsing
+- Even did a little bit of funtional programming with Map

 And now our app is really starting to take shape.